gecfreelance/Backend/README.md

 # Backend
-starting of gec backend with nest js
+This is a nextjs Api for gec backend